rbundock/rbundock.github.io/_blog/why-do-you-need-software-prototyping.md

+---
+layout: post
+title:  "Why do you need software prototyping?"
+---
 # Why do you need software prototyping?
 After hearing about prototyping most of us visualise examples such as NASA building a prototype of a new module of the International Space Station.
 Usually, we are not aware that prototyping is a widely used technique in a number of different industries and businesses, including software development.
 It is becoming an important part of IT contracts, which is good because prototyping has a number of important benefits.